 - Boost your leadership credibility by consistently articulating and demonstrating your leadership value-proposition to grow faster and move higher in the leadership pipeline.

-- Master tools & techniques that will maximize the impact of your leadership communication: Inspire and motivate, persuade and get buy-in, create alignment and build consensus.
+- Master techniques that will maximize the impact of your leadership communication: Inspire and motivate, persuade and get buy-in, create alignment and build consensus.

 Leadership Presence and Influence – Who is this program for?

-This program is designed for Managers who work up, down, and across the organization.
-Leadership Presence and Influence is ideal for middle level management professionals.
+This program is designed for organizational leaders who work up, down, and across the organization.
+This is ideal for leaders who are managers of managers (Team Leaders/ Managers of Others and experienced individual contributors reporting to you).

 Why choose Leadership Presence and Influence Program?